yusfully/trv-event-booking/README.md

 # trv-event-booking

-Installing all the dependencies of project, run following command:
+Make sure you install the dependencies for both api and client folder running following command:

 ``` $npm install ```